-Using the homemade alfredo sauce from my Classic Fettuccine Alfredo just made sense for this rich and creamy Chicken Alfredo Stuffed Shells recipe.
-If you love a red sauce with your stuffed shells, be sure to check out my Three Cheese Stuffed Shells.
+Chicken Alfredo Stuffed Shells are jumbo pasta shells filled with a creamy, cheesy, chicken filling and topped with a homemade alfredo sauce.
+Using the homemade alfredo sauce from my Classic Fettuccine Alfredo just made sense for this pasta dish.
+If you prefer a red sauce with your stuffed shells, be sure to check out my Three Cheese Stuffed Shells.

 Chicken Alfredo Stuffed Shells